trevordblack/moscow-problems/README.md

-The Russian Blackball Math Questions
+The Moscow Blackball Math Questions
 ====================================

 This is a deeply personal quest.